jrobinson123/Krazy-Run/README.md

 The entire program is written in Processing 3.
 If you don’t already have Processing you can download for free here: https://processing.org/download/.
 This program only uses one external library: processing.sound.

 ### Usage:
-Clone my code with git.
-Once you have all the files on your computer, you can play the game by opening a one of .pde and pressing the play button in the Processing environment.
+Clone or download my code.
+From you computer you can play the game by opening one of the .pde files and pressing the play button in the Processing environment.
 You can also the export the application as a double-clickable executible on Mac or PC by pressing File/Export Application in the Processing evnironment.
 I enourage the code to be remixed and modified.

 ### Code Explanation
 A class called BackDrop is used for the background